pivotx/corebundle/Resources/doc/guide.md

 different URL's if you want to.

-Domain/url's aliases are supported and can even be automatically corrected if you want it (@todo correction is on the wishlist).
+Domain/url's aliases are supported and can even be automatically corrected if you want that (@todo correction is on the wishlist).

 It's possible to automatically redirect URL's to the proper canonical URL's.
 All outgoing URL's are also normalized.